Soham-Metha/virex/docs/index.md

 - Build a **compiler** without worrying about machine-level code generation.
 - Make your own language **platform-independent** by targeting SASM.

-## 🛠 Current Features

-- ✅ **VS Code syntax highlighter** for SASM
-- 🌲 **AST visualizer** for seeing how your SASM code is parsed and compiled
-- 🔧 A new programming language called **ORIN** is currently under development.
-It is being designed to compile directly to SASM.

-> If you're interested in compilers, language design, or virtual machines — **contributions are very welcome**!

 ---

 ## 📦 Project Structure